rsta2/circle-docs/docs/basic-system-services/system-information.rst

 * SoCTypeBCM2712
 * SoCTypeUnknown

+.. cpp:function:: TSoCStepping CMachineInfo::GetSoCStepping (void) const

+	Returns the stepping of the SoC (System on a Chip), the application is running on.
+Possible values are:

+* SoCSteppingC1
+* SoCSteppingD0
+* SoCSteppingUnknown

 .. cpp:function:: unsigned CMachineInfo::GetRAMSize (void) const

 	Returns the size of the SDRAM in MBytes of the Raspberry Pi model, the application is running on, or zero if it is unknown.